graciellehigino/ms_range_interactions/manuscript.md

 range, with a higher value of the proportion of GBIF pixels within their IUCN range maps.
 However, the taxonomy of this group is a matter of intense discussion, as molecular and morphological data seem to disagree in the clustering of species and subspecies [@Krofel2021ResTax; @Stoyanov2020CraVar].
-This debate is indeed reflected in our analysis: the GBIF identification of the golden jackal is incompatible with the one used by IUCN, each of them mapping its distribution in completely different places.
+This debate probably influenced our results: with originally only 56.2% of the GBIF pixels of the golden jackal (*Canis aureus*) overlapping with the IUCN data, we suspect that many of the GBIF occurrences refer to other *Canis* species, and that its taxonomic identification in the network database is probably outdated.
 This led to a complete exclusion of *Canis aureus* from its original range in our analysis, despite the fact that this species has four documented preys in our metaweb.
 This example illustrates how the taxonomic, geographical and ecological data can be used to validate one another.